 If you still have a home loan, you’ll need to give your bank 90 days’ notice to cancel your bond – so it’s best to give notice as soon as you decide to sell the property.
 If the bond is cancelled after less than 90 days’ notice, you will be liable for bond cancellation fees – equal to the interest you would have paid for the remainder of the 90-day notice period, but no more than 3 months’ interest as stated on your home loan agreement.

 In some circumstances, you won’t pay bond cancellation fees – for example, when a new home loan will be registered with the same bank, if the owner of the property is deceased, or if the property is sequestrated.
 The process of bond cancellation ends when the home is sold, and your attorney provides your bank with the final figures.
-If your home doesn’t sell within 90 days, you’ll have to resubmit the cancellation notice so that the bank can extend the period.
+Your 90-day notice period is valid for a year.
+If your home doesn’t sell within a year, you’ll have to resubmit the cancellation notice so that the bank can extend the period.

 3. Rates, utility accounts and levies